Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

 - Medicaid Alternative Care (MAC): a benefit package for individuals who are eligible for Medicaid but choose not to access traditional Medicaid-funded long-term services and supports (LTSS)

-- Tailored Supports for Older Adults (TSOA) will provide a limited set of services and supports to help individuals avoid or delay the need for Medicaid-funded services.
-This is a new eligibility category and benefit package for people “at risk” of future Medicaid LTSS use who do not meet Medicaid financial eligibility criteria.
+- Tailored Supports for Older Adults (TSOA): a new eligibility category and benefit package for individuals at risk of future need for Medicaid LTSS but who currently do not meet Medicaid financial eligibility criteria